USCbiostats/slurmR/README.md

 Take a look at the vignette [here](vignettes/getting-started.Rmd).

-## Example 3: Using sluRm and future/doParallel/boot/…
+## Example 3: Using slurmR and future/doParallel/boot/…

 The function `makeSlurmCluster` creates a PSOCK cluster within a Slurm HPC network, meaning that users can go beyond a single node cluster object and take advantage of Slurm to create a multi-node cluster object.
-This feature allows then using `sluRm` with other R packages that support working with `SOCKcluster` class objects.
+This feature allows then using `slurmR` with other R packages that support working with `SOCKcluster` class objects.
 Here are some examples